adambgoldsmith/Hackathon2023-AdamGoldsmith/README.md

 Classes: 90% of my issues would be solved if I had known classes were best practice.

-Organization: My main module is a mess and could use a spring cleaning.
+Organization: My main module is a mess and could use a solid cleanup.
 I don't think it's too awful for 36 hours minus sleeping time though.

-Nested ifs: Too many. gross.

 Sprites/art: I really like all of the python character's sprites; The java character's sprites, not so much.
 If I had more time I would have refined the java sprites and made more interesting art for him.

-UI: I didn't quite have time to make a menu GUI or a restart button.
-These are things that would have made for a full gameplay loop.
+UI: I didn't quite have time to make a menu GUI, a restart button, or design new health bars.
+These are things that would have made for a full gameplay loop and a much more presentable end product.

 ---